 It has a city-wide WiFi system that helps make it the fastest growing place in the State of Ohio.
 Communication and transportation are high class and easy and the city is headquarters for Fortune 500 companies that include Wendy’s, Ashland, and Cardinal Health.
 Companies such as OhioHealth and the Online Computer Library Center (OCLC), are also happy to take advantage of the Dublin technologies of WiFi and dark fiber.

 It is difficult to believe that in the mid-1800s, Dublin and Muirfield Golf Course (hosting the Memorial Day Tournament) was once the Wild West with muddy streets, saloons, and prospectors.
 In the 2000s, it became the hub of a supercomputer-linked network of K-12 schools, colleges, universities, and hospitals.
 This is the difference between Gun Smoke and Sir Arthur Clarke's 2001: A Space Odyssey.
 Now, 80% of the population has an earned college degree.

 Dublin leaders thought "telecom."
 They took a risk and engaged partners and constructed a system of underground conduits for future fiber-optics networking.
 This is a far cry from the muddy streets of the Wild West and a single telegraph office.
-The network emerged and became DubLink, partnered by the Ohio Supercomputer Center to create the Central Ohio Research Network or CORN, reflected by Dublin's famous concrete corn field art installation (see the link below for a view).
+The network emerged and became DubLink, partnered by the Ohio Supercomputer Center to create the Central Ohio Research Network or CORN, reflected by Dublin's famous concrete corn field art installation.

 Dakota County, Minnesota